maethee/lavavel-sample/README.md

 Explain step for making code or program.

-1. when I got some of requirements from customer.
+When I got some of requirements from customer.
 The first, I will write human language.
-For exsample, I'm going to make a program for collecting Thai ID.
+For example, I'm going to make a program for collecting Thai ID.

  I design the asset of data
 ```